 |2018||Technology's impact on American history: Technological innovations and patents.
 Workshop with W. B. Carlson & C. Szwajkowski.
 National Council for History Education (NCHE)-Teaching with Primary Sources (TPS) program.
 Hosted by US Patent and Trademark Office, Alexandria, VA, March 2018.|

 |2017||Summer teacher institute: Teaching science, technology, and engineering with primary sources.
 Workshop with M. Appfeldorf & C. Lederle.
 Library of Congress, Washington, DC, July 2017.|

 |2017||Teaching science and engineering with historical primary sources: Opportunities for cross-disciplinary learning.
 National Science Teachers Association (NSTA) area conference, Milwaukee, WI, November 2017.|

 |2017||Unpacking power, culturally sustaining pedagogies, and primary sources.
 Workshop for the Mid-Career Doctoral Program in Educational Leadership, Graduate School of Education, University of Pennsylvania, Philadelphia, PA, July 2017.|

-Research InterestsTeachers' uses and adaptations of reform-based science curricula; teacher education and professional learning; learning in formal and informal education spaces; teaching and learning with historical primary sources in science classrooms; argumentation within and across disciplines and contexts
+Research InterestsTeachers' uses and adaptations of reform-based science curricula; teacher research, teacher education, and teacher professional learning; cross-disciplinary teaching and learning with historical primary sources in science classrooms; learning within and across disciplines

 Lab AffiliationsNext Generation Science Storylines (PI: Brian Reiser)